runhelu/google-news-web/README.md

-# A news website checking top headlines from FOX news and CNN news
+## A news website

+-Top headlines from FOX news and CNN news

+-Show top keywords in headlines using wordcloud

+-Search news based on keywords, publish date and category using Google News API

 ## Demo